-At December 31, 2022, to hedge its interest rate risks, the Company had in place interest rate swaps for (i) an aggregate notional amount of EUR 700 million to hedge the 0.625% EUR notes due 2023, (ii) an aggregate notional of EUR 700 million to hedge the 0.625% EUR notes due 2024, and (iii) an aggregate notional amount of EUR 750 million to hedge the 0.75% EUR notes due 2024.
+At December 31, 2023, to hedge its interest rate risks, the Company had in place interest rate swaps for (i) an aggregate notional of EUR 700 million to hedge the 0.625% EUR notes due 2024, and (ii) an aggregate notional amount of EUR 750 million to hedge the 0.75% EUR notes due 2024.
 In addition, cross-currency interest rate swaps with an aggregate notional amount of EUR 800 million were in place to hedge the Company's foreign exchange and interest rate risks on the 0.000% EUR notes due 2030.
 After considering the impact of the above swaps, these note issuances are shown as floating rate debt in the table of long-term debt above, together with the floating rate notes issued in March 2022.

-In 2023, the Company issued an aggregate of MEUR 1,250 notes under the EMTN program (see note 19).
+In 2024, the Company issued an aggregate of MEUR 1,250 notes under the EMTN program (see note 19).

-Note 8 Derivatives - related companies
+Derivatives - related companies